kallsu/dotnet/rest-api-app-container/README.md

 3. Push the docker image created with the description above

+    `docker tag <YOUR_IMAGE_TAG> ...`

+4. Create the Azure SQL Server

+5. Create the Azure SQL Database

-4. Create App Service Plan.
+6. Create App Service Plan.
 We start with Linux App Service Plan

     `az appservice plan create --name MyLinuxAppServicePlan ` ` --resource-group MyContainerAppResourceGroup`
         ` --is-linux --sku FREE `

-5. Create WebApp for container using the previous `MyLinuxAppServicePlan`.
+7. Create WebApp for container using the previous `MyLinuxAppServicePlan`.
 The name of the webapp is `MyTestWebApiContainerApp`

     `az webapp create --resource-group MyContainerAppResourceGroup `
         `--plan MyLinuxAppServicePlan `